aszczep1/polar_bear/README.md

 #  COCAINE BEAR: The Video Game
-## CS110 Final Project  Spring, 2023

-## Alex Szczepanski and Michael Sternbach
+## Built by: Alex Szczepanski and Michael Sternbach

 ## Project Description